Earth-Hominid/Business-Communication-Platform-Full-Stack/README.md

 Authenticated users can be upload, store, and manage images using either the front end or back end CMS.
 The SAAS product, Cloudinary, is utilized to provide this functionality.

-Pagination was implemented using specific Strapi fetches.
+Pagination and search functionality was implemented using Strapi's API and filtering fetches.

 ### Authentication